 I am the fourth of four children and have wonderful relationships with my three siblings, Gaby, Maggie and Chente.
 My two grandfathers had an immense impact on my life, Frank Starkey was a Lutheran Minister who led congregations all over the West Coast, including at Grace Lutheran in King City.
 He preached and practiced the belief that friends were the family we found along the way in life.
 My Abuelo Jose Carmen Lopez was a constant source of joy and continuity in my young life.
 He sacrificed everything he knew in Mexico to bring his family north to the land of opportunity.
 He worked for one company as long as I was alive and prided himself on the loyalty he showed family, friends, and his employer.

+I grew up playing baseball in the front yard on Second Street in King City with my friends who were more brothers than anything else.
+Michael, LeeRoy, Rey Rey, Chente and I would play baseball from every possible minute of every day.
 That passion never waned and I wound up being extremely fortunate to chase that dream through college where I was lucky enough to continue playing baseball with my brother and best friend Chente.
 We went off to Claremont McKenna College just one year apart and continued to grow and play together.
 We started new groups on campus to help make our college experience unique, including being two of the founding members of Mariachi Serrano de Claremont.
 That decision changed my life in more ways than I thought possible.
 That first year a violin player walked into the rehearsal room and walked out with my heart.

 My summers were spent chasing new opportunities and I found myself working at the Pacific Basin Economic Council in Hong Kong.
 I worked there to strengthen relationships between member agencies and governments and learned a good deal about myself in the process.
 I continued to work with the PBEC team through that December when they held a conference on the West Coast and I was invited to participate.